 Playfellow.
 A full brother to Man O' War, but he was only a moderate race horse.
 He won a few races and he made no impact as a sire.
 I don't remember ever seeing him in a racing pedigree, however I have found him several times in jumping horses.

 My Play.
 This full brother to Man O' War was a very good race horse--not quite up to his brother (but no horse was), but a superior racer nonetheless.
 He won the Jockey Club Gold and was a successful sire, and an even better broodmare sire.
 Unfortunately he only lived to age 11.
 But he is still seen in good pedigrees.

 So, all in all, only half of Man O' War's full siblings even approached his glory.
 They were all fairly good horses, but only 50% were well above average, and of course, there was only one Man O' War.
 Two out of the five matings were excellent results, two were okay results, but only one was the superstar.
 Personally I would be more than happy with this return on a good mating and having three of five top performers is exceptional.
 However, you can still see even good mating choices should be repeated for the best outcome.

 Man O' War Pedigree

 With Man O' War, and his full siblings, his sons and daughters, and other relatives, we should consider them targets when trying to concentrate superior relatives in the background our sport horse pedigrees.
-They are a enduring source of stamina, soundness and sport talent, including being an enduring jumper source.
+They are a enduring source of stamina, soundness and sport talent, including being a lasting jumper source.

 I reviewed the genetics of the best Olympic style sport horses we have had in this country as is shown in the respective Hall of Fame inductees.
-Man O'War, his sire Fair Play, his nephew Discovery and his many other brothers, sisters and relatives have made an indelible mark on American sport--a bloodline does not get much better than this.
+Man O'War, his sire Fair Play, his nephew Discovery and his many other brothers, sisters and relatives (Chance Play, War Glory, Chance Shot etc) have made an indelible mark on American sport--a bloodline does not get much better than this.
 Go to links below to see for yourself.

 Champion American Show Jumpers